Best Ways To De-Stress And Be Relaxed In Nature

 This is a great tip for people who have trouble sleeping at night.
 Get comfortable, find the darkest spot on the property and set up your tent or hammock.

-Spending time in nature offers you peace, so use this opportunity for personal time.
+Spending time in nature offers peace, so use this opportunity for personal time.
 Relax by sitting in the sun or swimming in a creek.

 One of the best ways to get some rest while in nature is to sleep under the stars, preferably close to a body of water.